Tohono Oʼodham: Society

-Society focused on the family, and each member had specific roles to play.
-Women were in charge of food preparation and also gathered the bulk of food, although all members helped.
-Older girls in the family would be in charge of fetching water each morning, the duty would fall to the wife if there were no daughters.
+Society focused on the family, and each member had a specific role.
+Women were in charge of food preparation and also gathered the bulk of food, although everyone helped.
+Older girls in the family were in charge of fetching water each morning (the duty fell to the wife if there were no daughters).
 Women also wove baskets, and made pottery, such as ollas.
-Men performed many of the farming tasks, and hunted.
-Older men would hunt larger game like bighorn sheep, younger men and boys hunted small game.
+Men hunted and performed many of the farming tasks.
+Older men hunted larger game like bighorn sheep; younger men and boys hunted small game.
 Most communities had a medicine man, a usually male position.
 Decisions were made by men in a communal fashion, with elders holding prominence.
 Children were free to play until age six, around which time they began to learn their roles.
 Grandparents and older siblings were the most frequent teachers, as parents tended to be very busy.

 Marriages were generally arranged by parents, or if the parents had died, older siblings.
 Since individual villages tended to be closely related, marriages were generally between villages, as close relatives were not allowed to marry.
-A wife would generally move to the village of her husband, but exceptions could be made if the wife's village needed more help.
+Wives generally moved to their husbands' villages, but exceptions could be made if the wife's village needed more help.
 Polygamy was allowed.
-Although women had little choice in whom they married, they could choose to leave their marriage if unhappy; they would then return to their village and a new marriage would be arranged.
+Women had little choice in whom they married, but could leave their marriage if unhappy; they would then return to their village and a new marriage would be arranged.

 Society was intensely communal, and there were few positions of authority.
 Hunters shared their catches with the entire village.
 Food and supplies were shared with those who needed it.
-It was expected that if you had been given things in a time of need that you would repay the debt when you could.
+It was expected that those who had been given things in times of need would repay the debt when they could.

-Despite a shared language and heritage, the Oʼodham were only loosely connected across their lands.
-Loyalty laid with the village, not the people.
-However, the Oʼodham generally got along well with neighbors.
-They regularly gathered with nearby villages, and would even partner with them in times of conflict against outsider tribes.
-Gatherings for races, trade, socialization, and gossip were frequent events.
-Gambling was a common recreational event, with men playing a game with sticks similar to dice, and women playing a game which required tossing painted sticks.
-They would bet trinkets such as shells or beads, as well as valuables such as blankets and mats.
-Betting also occurred on races, which were the most important sport.
-Girls were already generally good runners due to being water fetchers, and all members needed to be able to run to escape danger or attacks.
-Day long races were popular events, and courses would be 10-15 mi.
-Women played a field hockey-like game called toka which is still enjoyed and is a frequent school sport on the modern reservation.
+Despite a shared language and heritage, the O'odham were only loosely connected across their lands.
+Loyalty lay with the village, not the people.
+But the O'odham generally got along well with neighbors.
+They regularly gathered with nearby villages, and even partnered with them in times of conflict against outsider tribes.
+Gatherings for races, trade, socialization, and gossip were frequent.
+Gambling was a common recreation, with men playing a game with sticks similar to dice, and women playing a game that required tossing painted sticks.
+They bet trinkets such as shells or beads, as well as valuables such as blankets and mats.
+They also bet on races, the most important sport.
+Girls were already generally good runners due to being water fetchers, and everyone had to be able to run to escape danger or attacks.
+Daylong races were popular events, and courses were 10-15 mi.
+Women played toka, a field hockey-like game that is still enjoyed and is a school sport on the modern reservation.